-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2014, for the Measure S Bond Construction Fund.
-We also reviewed documentation, including the District website, for compliance with California Education Code Sections 15264 and 15272 - 15286.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2015, for the Measure S Bond Construction Fund.
 Within the fiscal year audited, we obtained the actual invoices and other supporting documentation for expenditures to ensure compliance with the requirements of Proposition 39 and Measure S with regards to the approved bond projects list.
 We performed the following procedures:

-- We reviewed the projects listed to be funded with general obligation bond proceeds as set out in the Measure S election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2014, and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We verified on a sample basis that funds from the Measure S Bond Construction Fund were expended on the authorized bond projects and not used for salaries of school administrators or other operating expenses of the District.
+- We reviewed the projects listed to be funded with general obligation bond proceeds as set out in the Measure S election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2015, and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We verified on a sample basis that funds from the Measure S Bond Construction Fund were expended on the authorized bond projects and not used for salaries of school administrators or other operating expenses of the District.

-PROPOSITION 39 GENERAL OBLIGATION BONDS MEASURE S PERFORMANCE AUDIT June 30, 2014
+PROPOSITION 39 GENERAL OBLIGATION BONDS MEASURE S PERFORMANCE AUDIT June 30, 2015